 That pretty much explains why everyone and their mom has recommended the diet to those at risk for heart disease, diabetes, dementia, or cancer.
 You know, because it’s actually good for you, he says.

 It's a novel concept amidst a never-ending array of fad diets, huh?

 Make It Work for You

 The Mediterranean diet isn't a strict, rule-based diet.
 Instead, it allows for a lot of customization, which we love.
 So if you’re lactose or gluten intolerant and want to forgo dairy or wheat, that’s OK.
-If you looooove yogurt, go ahead and ramp up your yogurt intake, says Delbridge.
+If you looooove yoghurt, go ahead and ramp up your yoghurt intake, says Delbridge.
 In the end, the best diet is one that you can stick with for the rest of your life. #YouDoYou

 However, there’s a fine line between making the Mediterranean diet work for you and totally veering off course.
 Here are some of Delbridge’s top tips for following a Mediterranean diet, no matter what: